’68 Comeback Special

 The ’68 Comeback Special was a significant moment in Elvis’s career, marking his return to live performances after a period of focusing on movies.
 The special featured various segments, including an intimate unplugged session where Elvis, dressed in black leather, performed a set of gospel songs, including “Where Could I Go But to the Lord?”

-You might like: Elvis Presley & Celine Dion – If I Can Dream
+You might like: Elvis Presley - Angel

 This particular song reflects Elvis’s deep connection to gospel music and showcases his powerful and soulful vocal delivery.
 The ’68 Comeback Special is often remembered as a pivotal moment that revitalized Elvis’s career and solidified his status as a legendary performer.